10 Things You Should Do While Movers are Moving

 While it's important that you let the movers do their job, it doesn't mean that you leave the site and just wait for them in your new home.

 They might have other questions or concerns requiring your assistance.
-Someone has to be there to resolve any issue.
+Someone has to be there to resolve any potential issue.

 If you really cannot be there, ask a family member to stay in your old home while your belongings are being moved.